TycheSoftwares/order-delivery-date-for-woocommerce/readme.txt

 The Order Delivery Date for WooCommerce Lite is a FREE plugin that helps you to give your customer the power of selecting order delivery date & time during the WooCommerce checkout.

 44% of consumers say that they will likely become repeat buyers after a personalized shopping experience with a particular company.
 With the Order Delivery Date lite version, you can deliver a personalized shopping experience where the user can pick a delivery date and time at their convenience.
 As a WooCommerce store owner, you can easily manage your delivery and utilize the time to grow your business.

+**What if you can get better features for less money? -[Try Order Delivery Date PRO for just $1](https://www.tychesoftwares.com/products/woocommerce-order-delivery-date-pro-plugin-trial/?utm_source=wprepo&utm_medium=descriptionlink&utm_campaign=OrderDeliveryDateLite)**

 ### Order Delivery Date for WooCommerce Lite Features